chr1swallace/GUESSFM/README.md

 ## Installation

 GUESSFM is purely an R package and so is platform independent.
-It depends on the software GUESS, which is available at http://www.bgx.org.uk/software/guess.html and should be installed according to the instructions there.
+It depends on the software GUESS, which is available at http://www.bgx.org.uk/software/guess.html, but can be more easily installed via the R package R2GUESS.
+# and should be installed according to the instructions there.
 GUESS is described in the paper http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1003657

 To install, you may first need some R package dependencies, the packages VGAM, reshape, ggplot2, grid, ggbio, snpStats, parallel, R2GUESS.
 E.g., if you don't have ggpplot, from inside R, do